 Instead of focusing on what you want, focus on what others want, on their repressed desires and fantasies.

-What you offer should be new, unfamiliar and exotic.
-Or least, presented as such.
+What you offer should be new, unfamiliar, and exotic.
+Or at least, presented as such.

 The Law of Shortsightedness

-Keep a long irrespective, avoid being pulled by new trends and new shining objects.
-Stick with what you start and prioritize based on your long term goals.
+Keep a long irrespective, and avoid being pulled by new trends and new shining objects.
+Stick with what you start and prioritize based on your long-term goals.

 The Law of Defensiveness